hapax/hapax.github.io/research.md

 ---

 I study quantum mechanics and gravity, with a particular focus on the AdS/CFT correspondence.
-For technical details, see my papers.
-Lay summary and a brief introduction to holography under construction!

 <figure>
     <div style="text-align:center"><img src ="/images/er=epr.png"